mayakarabula/tid-fork/README.md

     tid [OPTIONS]

 Options:
+    --elements        Define the elements to be displayed.
+                      This is a space-delimited list of any of the following
+                      items:
+                        - padding(<width>)       - space
+                        - date                   - time
+                        - label(<text>)          - battery
+                        - mem                    - cpu
+                        - cpugraph(<width>)      - playbackstate
     --font-name -n    Set the font name from the default directory.
                       (default: 'cream12.uf2' in '/etc/tid/fonts')
     --font-path -p    Set the font path.